-The project's realism will be considered on the basis of:
+- The project's realism will be assessed on the basis of:

 - the means implemented to carry out the project;

-- the applicant's ability to carry out the project in compliance with the projected financial setup, the proposed program, the applicant’s organizational and logistical capacity, and the performance guarantees offered;
+- the applicant's capacity to carry out the project within the projected financial plan, the proposed program, the applicant’s organizational and logistical capacity, and the performance guarantees offered.

-The experience and expertise of the applicant and personnel assigned to the project are recognized with respect to the problem of bullying, the nature of the project submitted and the target clientele.
+- The experience and expertise of the applicant and personnel assigned to the project are recognized as relevant to the problem of bullying, the nature of the project submitted and the target clientele.

 Support and guidance

-The applicant’s ability to support vulnerable persons and guide them toward appropriate assistance resources is shown.
+- The applicant’s ability to support vulnerable persons and guide them toward appropriate assistance resources is demonstrated.

-In addition to the regional allocation of projects, special attention will be paid to projects:
+- In addition to the regional allocation of projects, special attention will be paid to projects that:

-that provide for the active participation of the persons concerned in the preparation and performance of the activities (projects "by and for" youths, Aboriginals, seniors persons, etc.);
+- provide for the active participation of the persons concerned in the preparation and performance of the activities (projects "by and for" youths, Aboriginals, seniors, etc.);

-that associate researchers, evaluators or clinical staff in the approach;
+- involve researchers, evaluators and clinical staff in the approach;

-that deal with one or more realities little addressed in the field or for a given territory;
+- deal with one or more realities that have been minimally addressed in the field or are specific to a given territory;

 Top of page